vincefn/pyvkfft/README.rst

 pyvkfft offers a basic python interface to the **CUDA backend of VkFFT**, compatible with pyCUDA.

-*The code should now be in a working state, and passes all unit tests, and no errors are reported by either valgrind or cuda-memcheck.*
+*The code is now in a working state, and passes all unit tests ; no errors are reported by either valgrind or cuda-memcheck.*

 Installation
 ------------